 The Deck of Cards

-When I was a little girl we live very close to Foster Beach in Chicago.
+When I was a little girl we lived very close to Foster Beach in Chicago.
 We went there so often that it seemed like our backyard.
 I remember being very joyful and playing there.
 I remember picking many many yellow flowers from the lawn and giving them to my mother.

 When I was a little older we moved and then we lived close to Loyola Beach.
 Again, here is where we spent most of our free hours in good weather.
 We would take family with us when they came from Iran.